| Berea College Ecovillage - Sens HouseBerea, Kentucky The Sustainable Living Demonstration House, a residence for four Berea

 water comes from active solar collectors and electricity is generated on-site

+using photovoltaic panels (PV).
 The residents of the SENS House

 will develop and implement